vmware/vic/doc/user_doc/vic_installation/security.md

 vSphere Integrated Containers Engine allows you to deploy virtual container hosts that implement the following standard Docker authentication options:

-- Two-Way TLS authentication with trusted auto-generated or custom certificates
+- Mutual authentication with client and server certificates
-- Server-side authentication with untrusted, auto-generated, self-signed certificates
+- Server authentication with no client authentication
 - No TLS authentication

 You specify the type of authentication to use when you deploy a virtual container host.